OSGP/Documentation/Architecture/Performance.md

 For the test to succeed, two requirements were to be met:

-1. Switch 10.000 devices under 5 minutes.
+1. Switch 10.000 simulated devices under 5 minutes.
-2. Switch 40.000 devices under 5 minutes.
+2. Switch 40.000 simulated devices under 5 minutes.

 The results showed that both tests succeeded.